 Temporary Safety Hazards

 Philosophy of Science 2014

 Philosophy and Phenomenological Research 2013

 The Structure of Gunk: Adventures in the Ontology of Space

 Oxford Studies in Metaphysics 2008

-TeachingI regularly teach Philosophy 450 (Intermediate Logic), which is about the limits of what can be said, proven, calculated, or counted.
+TeachingI regularly teach Philosophy 450 (The Limits of Logic), which is about the limits of what can be said, proven, calculated, or counted.
 We study deep human discoveries about the infinite, the indescribable, and the impossible.
 If you've taken intro logic (or suitable courses in math, computer science, or linguistics) and you're interested in taking 450, contact me.

 I also regularly teach graduate seminars and undergraduate classes in metaphysics, epistemology, philosophy of religion, philosophy of language, and philosophy of math.